Jmacr0/jmacro.dev/README.md

-# My Portfolio
+# Professional Portfolio 👤
 ---
-The main purpose for this application is as a repository for all my applications which showcase my skills and abilities 👨🏻‍💻
+The purpose for this application is a respository of my applications which showcase the skills and abilities I have as a full stack software developer 👨🏻‍💻

 ```
 As A Developer